Mathias Kristensen (footballer, born 1997): Fredericia

 On 2 June 2021, Kristensen signed a two-year deal with FC Fredericia.

 Hobro IK

 On 10 July 2023, Kristensen joined Hobro IK on a deal until June 2026.

 Aalesund

 On January 3, 2025, it was confirmed that Kristensen, after a year and a half in Hobro, moved to Norwegian First Division side Aalesunds FK on a three-year deal.
+Aalesund won promotion to the 2026 Eliteserien via playoff.